Measles: Europe

 In England and Wales, though deaths from measles were uncommon, they averaged about 500 per year in the 1940s.
-Deaths diminished with the improvement of medical care in the 1950s, but the incidence of the disease did not retreat until vaccination was introduced in the late 1960s.
+Deaths diminished with the improvement of medical care in the 1950s, but the incidence of the disease did not reduce until vaccination was introduced in the late 1960s.
 Wider coverage was achieved in the 1980s with the measles, mumps and rubella, MMR vaccine.

 In 2013–14, there were almost 10,000 cases in 30 European countries.
 Most cases occurred in unvaccinated individuals and over 90% of cases occurred in Germany, Italy, Netherlands, Romania, and United Kingdom.
 Between October 2014 and March 2015, a measles outbreak in the German capital of Berlin resulted in at least 782 cases.

-In 2016, a record low of 4,400 cases in Europe were reported.
-However, from 2017, a measles resurgence in Europe started to occur with numbers increasing in that year to 21,315 cases, with 35 deaths.
-In preliminary figures for 2018, reported cases in the region increased 3-fold to 82,596 in 47 countries, with 72 deaths; Ukraine had the most cases (53,218), with the highest incidence rates being in Ukraine (1209 cases per million), Serbia (579), Georgia (564) and Albania (500).
-The previous year (2017) saw an estimated measles vaccine coverage of 95% for the first dose and 90% for the second dose in the region, the latter figure being the highest-ever estimated second-dose coverage.
+In 2016, a record low of 5,273 cases in Europe were reported.
+2017 saw an estimated measles vaccine coverage of 95% Europe-wide for the first dose and 90% for the second dose; nevertheless, regional gaps existed in coverage.
+Despite this, 2017 saw 21,315 cases, with 35 deaths.
+In 2018, reported cases in the region increased to 82,596 with 72 deaths; Ukraine had the most cases (53,218).

 In 2019, the United Kingdom, Albania, the Czech Republic, and Greece lost their measles-free status due to ongoing and prolonged spread of the disease in these countries.
 In the first 6 months of 2019, 90,000 cases occurred in Europe.

 A significant increase in measles cases in Europe occurred in 2024, with 127,350 being reported.
 This was the highest caseload in the region since 1997, representing a third of global measles cases.
 The major centre of the resurgent outbreak appeared to be Romania where 30,692 cases were reported.